-The ACCESS program provides options for expelled youth at over twenty-five (25) sites contained within nine (9) Areas located throughout Orange County.
+The ACCESS program provides options for expelled youth at over 45 sites contained within 7 Areas located throughout the county.
 Regional options may include:

-- Classroom instruction serving grades 9-12, delivered daily for 240-270 minutes aligned with the State Frameworks/Standards. - Classroom instruction serving grades 6-8, delivered daily for 240-270 minutes aligned with the State Frameworks/Standards. - Classroom instruction serving grades K-5, delivered daily for a minimum of 240 minutes aligned with State Frameworks/Standards. - Contracted learning/independent study (IS) programs are available for whom traditional seat-time programs are not feasible.
-These contracted learning/independent study (IS) programs require students to complete a minimum of 20 hours per week of educational work products.
-For students with disabilities, this would be considered and discussed at an IEP meeting. - Parent-directed home instruction/independent study programs through the Community Home Education Program (CHEP) serving students in transitional kindergarten (TK) through grade 8. - Pacific Coast High School is a University of California (UC) approved and National Collegiate Athletic Association-accredited program serving students in grades 9-12.
+- Classroom instruction serving grades 9-12, delivered daily for 240-270 minutes aligned with the State Frameworks/Standards. - Classroom instruction serving grades 6-8, delivered daily for 240-270 minutes aligned with the State Frameworks/Standards. - Contracted learning/independent study programs for students who elect, with parent/teacher approval, not to participate in daily classroom instructional programs.
+These contracted learning/independent study programs require students to complete a minimum of 20 hours per week of educational product.
+For students with disabilities, this would be considered and discussed at an IEP meeting.

+• Parent directed home instruction independent study programs through the Community Home Education Program (CHEP) serving students in transitional kindergarten (TK) through grade 8 and Pacific Coast High School, a University of California (UC) approved and National Collegiate Athletic Association-accredited program serving students in grades 9-12.
+For students with disabilities this would be considered and discussed during an IEP meeting.